 The use of Bass clarinets is consistent in performances in orchestras and concerts from the 19th Century.
 Although, the more frequent use of bass clarinets is for the production of band music in concerts.

-Several solo performance and music selections also credit the use of bass clarinet in their compositions.
-People especially love the touch of bass clarinet in the jazz music.
+Several solo performances and music selections also credit the use of bass clarinet in their compositions.
+People especially love the touch of bass clarinet in jazz music.

-There are several examples of jazz music compositions that have a particular element of bass clarinet in them.
+Several examples of jazz music compositions have a particular element of bass clarinet in them.
 This only adds to the charm of the music.

 However, nowadays bass clarinets are mostly used for choir practices, film music, and marching bands.